-Score Extent of disclosure index (0-10) 7 What corporate body provides legally sufficient approval for the transaction?
-1 Whether disclosure of the conflict of interest by Mr. James to the board of directors is required?
-2 Whether immediate disclosure of the transaction to the public and/or shareholders is required?
-2 Whether disclosure of the transaction in published periodic filings (annual reports) is required?
-2 Whether an external body must review the terms of the transaction before it takes place?
-0 Extent of director liability index (0-10) 5 Whether shareholders can sue directly or derivatively for the damage that the Buyer-Seller transaction causes to the company?
-1 Whether shareholders can hold Mr. James liable for the damage that the Buyer-Seller transaction causes to the company?
-1 Whether shareholders can hold members of the approving body liable for the damage that the Buyer-Seller transaction causes to the company?
-1 Whether a court can void the transaction upon a successful claim by a shareholder plaintiff?
-0
+Score Score description Extent of disclosure index (0-10) 7 What corporate body provides legally sufficient approval for the transaction?
+1 Shareholders meeting and Mr. James is allowed to vote Whether disclosure of the conflict of interest by Mr. James to the board of directors is required?
+2 Full disclosure of all material facts Whether immediate disclosure of the transaction to the public and/or shareholders is required?
+2 Disclosure on the transaction and Mr. James' conflict of interest Whether disclosure of the transaction in published periodic filings (annual reports) is required?
+2 Disclosure on the transaction and Mr. James' conflict of interest Whether an external body must review the terms of the transaction before it takes place?
+0 No Extent of director liability index (0-10) 5 Whether shareholders can sue directly or derivatively for the damage that the Buyer-Seller transaction causes to the company?
+1 Yes

-Score Whether Mr. James pays damages for the harm caused to the company upon a successful claim by the shareholder plaintiff?
-1 Whether Mr. James repays profits made from the transaction upon a successful claim by the shareholder plaintiff?
-1 Whether fines and imprisonment can be applied against Mr. James?
-0 Ease of shareholder suits index (0-10) 8 Whether shareholders owning 10% or less of Buyer's shares can inspect transaction documents before filing suit?
-0 Whether shareholders owning 10% or less of Buyer's shares can request an inspector to investigate the transaction?
-1 Whether the plaintiff can obtain any documents from the defendant and witnesses during trial?
-4 Whether the plaintiff can request categories of documents from the defendant without identifying specific ones?
-0 Whether the plaintiff can directly question the defendant and witnesses during trial?
-2 Whether the level of proof required for civil suits is lower than that of criminal cases?
-1 Strength of investor protection index (0-10) 6.7
+Score Score description Whether shareholders can hold Mr. James liable for the damage that the Buyer-Seller transaction causes to the company?
+1 Liable for negligence or influencing the approval of the transaction Whether shareholders can hold members of the approving body liable for the damage that the Buyer-Seller transaction causes to the company?
+1 Liable for negligence Whether a court can void the transaction upon a successful claim by a shareholder plaintiff?
+0 Not possible or only in case of Seller's fraud or bad faith Whether Mr. James pays damages for the harm caused to the company upon a successful claim by the shareholder plaintiff?
+1 Yes Whether Mr. James repays profits made from the transaction upon a successful claim by the shareholder plaintiff?
+1 Yes Whether fines and imprisonment can be applied against Mr. James?
+0 No Ease of shareholder suits index (0-10) 8 Whether shareholders owning 10% or less of Buyer's shares can inspect transaction documents before filing suit?
+0 No Whether shareholders owning 10% or less of Buyer's shares can request an inspector to investigate the transaction?
+1 Yes Whether the plaintiff can obtain any documents from the defendant and witnesses during trial?
+4 Any information that may lead to the discovery of relevant information Whether the plaintiff can request categories of documents from the defendant without identifying specific ones?
+0 No Whether the plaintiff can directly question the defendant and witnesses during trial?
+2 Yes, without approval from the judge Whether the level of proof required for civil suits is lower than that of criminal cases?
+1 Yes Strength of investor protection index (0-10) 6.7